marcellogalhardo/android-challenge-quandoo/README.md

 **Important:** Unit and Ui tests **must run with Mock flavor**.

-## TODO: Improvements if I've more time
+## TODO: Improvements if I have more time

 1. Support screen rotation / state.
 2. Better testing coverage.